Schinzel/atexpose/README.md

 addDailyTask MyTaskName, 'downloadSomething', 11:40
 ```
 ##### A large degree freedom
-You want ten different web servers, you got it.
-You can build you own custom parsers, wrappers and channels.
+* You want ten different web servers, you got it.
+* Extensible.
+You can build you own custom parsers, wrappers, channels and more.

 ##### Battle Tested
 @Expose runs well on Heroku and is battle tested on a site that has thousands of visitors per day.

-<a href="https://sites.google.com/schinzel.io/atexpose" target="_blank">Go here for full documentation</a>